CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-dotNET-App-Modernization.md

 1. **Exercise 3 -> Task 1 -> Step No 5**

-    If attendee face below issue when connecting to SQL sever from Data Migration Assistant, it is because of incorrect password.
+    If attendee encounters below issue when connecting to SQL sever from Data Migration Assistant, it is because of incorrect password.

     ![](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/media/appmodissue-4.png?raw=true)

-    To fix this issue, enter the correct password **Password.1!!** and try connecting to the server again.
+    To fix this issue, enter the correct password **Password.1!!** and try connecting to the server again, make sure no extra spaces are copied when you paste the passowrd value.

 2. **Exercise 4 -> Task 3 -> Step No 3**